List of Jiminy Cricket educational serials

-This is a list of all five Jiminy Cricket educational serials that originally aired on The Mickey Mouse Club TV series.
-The serials feature Jiminy Cricket, Pinocchio's conscience, providing general education and science information in an entertaining and accessible manner.
-The serials also have a strong focus on the importance of books and learning on one's own.
+This is a list of all four Jiminy Cricket educational series that originally aired on The Mickey Mouse Club TV series.
+Each series features Jiminy Cricket, Pinocchio's conscience, providing general education and science information in an entertaining and accessible manner.
+The series also have a strong focus on the importance of books and learning on one's own.
 The I'm No Fool and You series were later updated in the 1980s and 1990s as stand-alone shorts, and were shown in schools and occasionally on the Disney Channel.

 I'm No Fool series

 Each short is less than 10 minutes in runtime and begins and ends with the theme song, "I'm No Fool", with the lyrics to the closing number reworked to include the lessons taught during the short.
-Jiminy presents each hypothetical situation by drawing chalk outlines of the primary participants (usually a stereotypical, Family Circus-esque American boy) on a black board.
+Jiminy presents each hypothetical situation by drawing chalk outlines of the primary participants on a black board.
 The drawings then come to life and get into various questionable situations, with Jiminy steering them in the right direction.